Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 \subsection{Related work}

-In~\onlinecite{2024LohmayerLynchLeyendecker}, we discuss how the EPHS language integrates ideas from the following four research fields: (1)~graphical and energy-based modeling of physical systems with bond graphs~ \cite{2012KarnoppMargolisRosenberg,2010Borutzky}, (2)~the metriplectic/GENERIC framework for nonequilibrium thermodynamics~ \cite{2005Oettinger,2018PavelkaKlikaGrmela}, (3)~port-Hamiltonian systems theory~ \cite{2009DuindamMacchelliStramigioliBruyninckx,2014SchaftJeltsema}, and (4)~applied category theory research on the formalization of graphical languages as well as compositional dynamical systems~ \cite{2019FongSpivak,2023Myers}.
+In~\onlinecite{2024LohmayerLynchLeyendecker}, we discuss how the EPHS language leverages ideas from four research fields: (1)~graphical and energy-based modeling of physical systems with bond graphs~ \cite{2012KarnoppMargolisRosenberg,2010Borutzky}, (2)~the metriplectic and GENERIC framework for nonequilibrium thermodynamics~ \cite{1986Morrison,2005Oettinger,2018PavelkaKlikaGrmela}, (3)~port-Hamiltonian systems theory~ \cite{2009DuindamMacchelliStramigioliBruyninckx,2014SchaftJeltsema}, and (4)~applied category theory research on the formalization of graphical languages as well as compositional dynamical systems~ \cite{2019FongSpivak,2023Myers}.
 Here, our discussion focuses on fluid models with Hamiltonian, port-Hamiltonian and metriplectic structure.
-While some familiarity with (port-)Hamiltonian and metriplectic/GENERIC systems is assumed here, this is not the case for the main text.
+While some familiarity with (port-)Hamiltonian and metriplectic or GENERIC systems is assumed here, this is not the case for the main text.